stianoverby/Probably/README.md

 ## License

-This project is released under the MIT License.
+This project is released under the GPL-3.0 License.